RF Subcision Acne Scar Treatment

-The treatment for this RF subscision acne scar is almost painless and comfortable.
-There will be minimal bruising and bleeding as it uses a blunt cannula, however there will be no downtime.
-You can resume to your daily activities immediately.
+The treatment for this RF subcision acne scar is almost painless and comfortable.
+There will be minimal bruising and bleeding as it uses a blunt cannula.
+However, there will be no downtime.
+You can resume your daily activities immediately.
 Only a few skin insertion points are required as each entry point covers a large area.
-Apart from the volume treatment, the subcision can also be filled with injectables to help boost skin regeneration and anti aging simultaneously.
+Apart from the volume treatment, the subcision can also be filled with injectables to help boost skin regeneration and anti-ageing.

 Acne scars are a common problem that affects many people both young and old.
 It can cause distress and affect the self-esteem and self confidence in many people.
-To recommend the most suitable treatment for you, we must first identify the types of scars you may have, in order to conclude the best treatment for your skin.
+To recommend the most suitable treatment for you, we must first identify the types of scars you may have, in order to conclude the best acne scar treatment for your skin.

 Acne scars fall into two main categories: those caused by a loss of tissue (atrophic scars), and those caused by an excess of tissue (hypertrophic scars).
 Within these categories, there are four main types of acne scars: ice pick, boxcar, rolling, and keloid scars.
 Often, what is taken to be an acne scar is not a true scar at all, but rather post-inflammatory hyperpigmentation (PIH).
 This temporary discoloration of the skin will eventually fade on its own.
 Certain treatment medications, such as Dual Yellow Light and Retin-A, may speed the fading time.